 Common sense should be exercised regarding articles your child may bring to school.
 School is a place of learning, and it should be remembered that articles whose purpose does not coincide with learning are prohibited.
-Hard balls, knives, guns, baseball bats, sleds, toys, toy guns, toy knives, cell phones, videogame devices, trading cards, CD/MP3 players, personal internet-connected devices, tape recorders, laser-pointers etc. are all prohibited.
+Hard balls, knives, guns, baseball bats, sleds, toys, toy guns, toy knives, cell phones, Gameboys, trading cards, CD players, tape recorders, etc. are all prohibited.
 According to the Williamsport School District policy for Safe Schools, the district will respond immediately to incidents involving the possession or use of any type of weapon on District properties, including the possession or use of imitation weapons.
 Students may face suspension/expulsion.
-NOTE: Lycoming Valley is not responsible if any of the aforementioned items are brought to school and are lost, stolen, or damaged.
-Students who violate school cellphone policy will have their phone taken on the first offense by their teacher and returned to the student at the end of the day in addition to disciplinary action.
-On the second offense, student cellphones will be taken and turned into the office until returned to the student at the end of the day paired with disciplinary action.
-Third and subsequent cellphone violations will result in the student cellphone being taken and held in the office until a parent/guardian picks up the device paired with disciplinary action.
+NOTE: Lycoming Valley is not responsible if any of the aforementioned items are brought to school and are lost or stolen.